-Samuel serves a referee and Associate Editor for a number of academic journals including Research in Science Education (RISE), International Journal of Science Education (IJSE), Journal of Research in Science Teaching [JRST], Education as Change, Africa Education Review, The African Journal for Research in Mathematics, Science and Technology Education, and the International Journal of Learning: Annual Review, among others.
+Samuel serves as a referee and Associate Editor for a number of academic journals including Research in Science Education (RISE), International Journal of Science Education (IJSE), Journal of Research in Science Teaching [JRST], Teachers and Teaching: Theory and Practice [TTTP], Education as Change, Africa Education Review, The African Journal for Research in Mathematics, Science and Technology Education, and the International Journal of Learning: Annual Review, among others.

 He has published extensively in international peer reviewed outlets including in the ISI listed journal, Research in Science Education.
 Samuel holds two journal awards: International Award for Excellence in the area of Literacy and Education and the Pippa Stein Award for Excellence in Educational Research in Africa.

-Samuel is also the Outreach Coordinator (ExCo member) and National Representative for South Africa for the International Study Association on Teachers and Teaching - ISATT.
+Samuel has also been the Outreach Coordinator (ExCo member) and National Representative for South Africa for the International Study Association on Teachers and Teaching - ISATT.